GlideAngle/flare-timing/flare-timing/prod-apps/docs/track-csv.rst

 --------------------

 What if the altitude bonus was applied after discarding fixes further from goal?
-We could potentially end up with negative slivers of leading area unless fixes are again discarded when the distance togo increases.
+We could potentially end up with negative slivers of leading area.
+In any case altitude bonus distance is ignored for the purpose of calculating leading area.

 ::